What is Science on Stage?

 Participants are chosen at competitive national events in the 27 member countries.

-Complete the form to submit your ideas for a project for the National Science on Stage competition.
-Members of the 2015 Irish team will be selected in October 2014.
+Complete the form before the 22nd November 2014 to submit your ideas for a project for the National Science on Stage competition.
+Members of the 2015 Irish team will be selected in November 2014.

 Themes for this event

 - Inclusive Science

 - Creativity in Science EducationScience and its Applications

 Irish Science teachers

 are invited to submit their ideas for consideration to attend the Science on Stage festival.

 Ireland has sent a delegation of science teachers and educators to all previous SOS & POS conferences.
 For the SOS2, SOS1, POS3 and POS2 programmes,